 “Remember that night…,” I say.

-She knows which night I mean.
+Immediately, she knows which night I mean.
 Her pupils enlarge with fear.
 “I don’t want to.”

-This is going to be difficult.
+This is not going to be easy.